-If you buy a home (such as a single-family home, condo, or townhome) in a planned, covenanted community, you will most likely be required to be part of a homeowners’ association (HOA).
+If you buy a home (such as a single-family house) in a planned, covenanted community, you will most likely be required to be part of a homeowners’ association (HOA).
 The HOA will have its own governing documents in the form of a Declaration of Covenants, Conditions, and Restrictions (CC&Rs) and bylaws.

 Read on find out the difference between CC&Rs and bylaws.

 The Declaration of CC&Rs is the legal document that lays out the guidelines for the planned community.
 The CC&Rs are recorded in the county records in the county where the property is located and are legally binding.
 This means that when you purchase a lot or a home in a planned community, for example, you automatically become a member of the HOA.

 Basically, the CC&Rs are the rules of your neighborhood.
 They govern what you can, can't, or must do with respect to your home.
 For example, the CC&Rs might require you to keep your garage door closed or prohibit certain types of landscaping.
 It is also typical for the CC&Rs to regulate things such as:

 If you don’t abide by the CC&Rs, the HOA might impose penalties for any violations.
 (Learn more about Covenants, Conditions & Restrictions in HOAs.)

 The bylaws govern how the HOA operates and contain the information needed to run the HOA as a business.
 For example, the bylaws cover matters such as: